Éric Ferland: Political career

 Ferland became the leader of the Green Party of Quebec in 1994, following that year's provincial election.
 The party was in a weakened state in this period, after former leader Jean Ouimet and several top organizers left to join the Parti Québécois.
 Ferland held the party leadership for two years before standing down.
 He did not seek election to the National Assembly of Quebec in this period, although he ran as a Green Party of Canada candidate in a 1995 by-election in Brome—Missisquoi.

 Ferland later served as a town councillor in Frelighsburg, Quebec on at least three occasions.
 He stood down from council in 2002, but was returned in 2005 and served another term.
 He did not run for re-election in 2009.

+In 2019, he joined New Democratic Party to run against former NDP member Pierre Nantel who defected to Greens.

 Organizer

 In 2006, Ferland was a prominent organizer of the first Projet Ecosphere, an autumn environmental fair in Brome devoted to environment and sustainability.
 One hundred and thirty exhibitors were featured.
 The second fair, held the following year, featured 170 exhibits and was attended by over seven thousand people.

-This event is a greenwashing event.